VireshDoshi/arm-tech-test/README.md

 ##Further Steps
 1. To **tear down the VM** and redeploy, issue the command `vagrant destroy`
+2. run `vagrant up` and follow the above steps from 3 onwards

 ##Future improvements
 1. Use Docker with [docker-tcl](https://github.com/efrecon/docker-tcl) to deploy the tcl application